peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 The result of dividing this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number.
 Returns infinity if the divisor (this arbitrary-precision decimal floating-point number) is 0 and the dividend (the other arbitrary-precision decimal floating-point number) is nonzero.
 Returns not-a-number (NaN) if the divisor and the dividend are 0.
-Returns NaN if the result can't be exact because it would have a nonterminating binary expansion (examples include 1 divided by any multiple of 3, such as 1/3 or 1/12).
+Returns NaN if the result can't be exact because it would have a nonterminating decimal expansion (examples include 1 divided by any multiple of 3, such as 1/3 or 1/12).
 If this is not desired, use DivideToExponent instead, or use the Divide overload that takes an  `EContext`  (such as  `EContext.Decimal128`  ) instead.

 <a id="Divide_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### Divide